When it comes to the stock market, there are so many myths out there.

 That’s the thing that makes you rich!
 It’s not about “big risk, big reward”.
 It’s actually about properly protecting yourself and doing the things we talked about in this blog post, like having tiny position sizes and understanding the bigger picture of the market.

 Like I always say: Profit is a byproduct of good risk management.
 Don’t go for high-risk stocks.
-Invest in safe stocks that will give you satisfactory returns…year in, year out.
+Invest in financially strong stocks that are more likely to give you satisfactory returns…year in, year out.

 Someone with $1,000 to invest might check out, say, a stock of Google (which is $1,000) and say, “That’s too expensive.
 I’d rather buy a cheap stock so I can own more of it.”